MV Bluenose: Statistics and Livery

 Bluenose had a blue hull and white superstructure.
-Her funnel was emblazoned with several different designs, initially with red, white and blue stripes, at one point red with a white CN (Canadian National Railway) logo, at other points blue with a white CN logo.
+Her funnel was emblazoned with several different designs, initially with red, white and blue stripes, at one point red with a white CN (Canadian National Railway) logo, at other points blue with a white CN logo, and finally with a blue funnel with white CN Marine logo.

 Service

 For her entire career as a ferry, Bluenose ran between Bar Harbor, Maine and Yarmouth, Nova Scotia.
 Operations commenced in 1956.
 Her last run occurred on 16 October 1982.
 She provided remarkably reliable performance throughout her 26 years of service.
 Those who took this ferry across the Gulf of Maine saved a driving distance of approximately 700 mi.
 Daily service occurred over the warmer months.
 Tri-weekly service was offered during other periods, although, during the late 1970s and early 1980s, service was discontinued over the winter months.

 In 1982, Bluenose was replaced by a newer vessel, the 1973-built MS Stena Jutlandica, which was renamed MV Bluenose before entering service.
 This second MV Bluenose was retired from service in October 1997.